Fire Opal Gemstone Information

 The name 'fire opal' is derived from its 'fiery' orange color, though it can also be white or brown.
 Darker brownish fire opal will typically exhibit more play of color than fiery golden colored varieties.
 Fire opal that exhibits no play of color is sometimes referred to as jelly opal.
 Unlike most opal, fire opal occurs with good transparency and because of this, it is usually faceted rather than cut en cabochon.
 On the other hand, brownish fire opal is usually cut en cabochon to enhance and maximize its desirable play of color effect.

 Fire opal is one of the many different varieties of opal available.
 Fire opal looks best when viewed in daylight just after sunrise or before sunset, which exposes and maximizes its exceptional color.
 Its distinctive colors are what separates fire opal from other opal varieties.
 Fire opal does not exhibit much play of color like other varieties of opal.
-Fire opal will typically exhibit a hazy or cloudy appearance which is a result of slight opalescence (adularescence).
-Opalescence is often used to refer to 'play of color', but the term should only be used to describe common opals which do not possess any play of color.
+Fire opal typically exhibits a hazy or cloudy appearance, which is a result of slight opalescence (adularescence).
+Opalescence is often used to refer to 'play of color', but the term should only be used to describe the milky iridescence of common opals, which do not possess any play of color.

-Fire opal is associated particularly with Mexico, and is mined in the Mexican states of Queretaro, Hidalgo, Guerrero, Michoacan, Julisio, Chihuahua and San Luis Potosi.
+Fire opal is associated particularly with Mexico and is mined in the Mexican states of Queretaro, Hidalgo, Guerrero, Michoacan, Julisio, Chihuahua and San Luis Potosi.
 The most important mines in Queretaro were discovered in 1835 and are still producing today.
-Mexican fire opal is sometimes cut in its host material; this type of opal is sometimes referred to as 'Cantera opal'.
 Some opal from Mexico exhibits a bluish or golden internal sheen; this is known as Mexican water opal or hydrophanous opal, rather than as Mexican fire opal.

 Small quantities of fire opal can also be found in Oregon, USA, Guatemala, Australia and British Columbia, Canada.
 Significant deposits of fire opal have also more recently been found in Northeast Brazil.